kamalviswanad/idiosyncratic/README.md

 This code can generate not millions or billions, but **TRILLIONS** of IDs. <br>

-                                                             How to use it First download the code file from this repository. <br>
+                                                             How to use it First, download the code file from this repository. <br><br>
-Now include the file in your project. <br>
+Now, include the file in your project. <br><br>
-Finally call the function:
+Finally, call the function:
      Idiosyncratic( //Type your Company/Website name, //Use a separator(to separate name and ID) ).  <br> <br>
 Rememer the arguments are necessary.
-If you dont want them, just give them an empty string. <br>
+If you dont want them, just give them an empty string. <br><br>
                                                 **TADA !!!!
 You just generated a Idiosyncratic ID.**